abhishek-kumar-code/Redfish_Public/Specification.md

 ### Type Identifiers

 Types are identified by a *Type URI*.
-The full URI for a type is of the form:
+The URI for a type is of the form:

  **#*Namespace*.*TypeName*